navicore/KeyVaultConfig/README.md

 Can also be configured as a sidecar if you don't want to persist secrets.

-Configure the vault auth with environment vars via a configmap as:
+Configure the vault auth with environment vars (but with k8s configmaps and secrets) as:

 ```yaml
 env: